Quantum Experiments at Space Scale: Similar projects

 QUESS is the first spacecraft launched capable of generating entangled photons in space, although transmission of single photons via satellites has previously been demonstrated by reflecting photons generated at ground-based stations off orbiting satellites.
 While not generating fully entangled photons, correlated pairs of photons have been produced in space using a cubesat by the National University of Singapore and the University of Strathclyde.
 A German consortium has performed quantum measurements of optical signals from the geostationary Alphasat Laser Communication Terminal.
 The US Defense Advanced Research Projects Agency (DARPA) launched the Quiness macroscopic quantum communications project to catalyze the development of an end-to-end global quantum internet in 2012.

-In 2024, ESA intends to launch the Eagle-1 quantum key distribution satellite, with a goal similar to that of the Chinese QUESS.
+In the late 2025 to early 2026, ESA intends to launch the Eagle-1 quantum key distribution satellite, with a goal similar to that of the Chinese QUESS.
 It will be part of the development and deployment of the European Quantum Communication Infrastructure (EuroQCI).